 |Other Names||Apistogramma macmasteri Dwarf Cichlid, Macmaster 's Dwarf Cichlid|

 |Diet & Feeding||Omnivore|

 |TDS||0 - 90|

-    Macmasters Apistogrammas are only known from the Rio Metica and Rio Guaytiquia Basins, a part of the Orinoco Basin in Colombia's upper Meta River system in South America.
-These fish inhabit narrow, shallow and slow-moving creeks and blackwater streams.
-The substrate in their habitat usually comprises leaf litter, and there are plenty of roots and caves.
+Macmasters Apistogrammas have a limited distribution and are exclusively found in the Rio Metica and Rio Guaytiquia Basins, which are part of the Orinoco Basin in the upper Meta River system of Colombia, South America.
+These captivating fish thrive in the tranquil embrace of narrow, shallow creeks and meandering blackwater streams.

 Their natural habitat boasts a substrate adorned with a carpet of delicate leaf litter, creating a harmonious interplay of light and shadow.
 In addition, the intricate network of submerged roots and secluded caves provides these Apistogrammas with ample shelter and hiding places, allowing them to embrace their natural behaviours and flourish in their unique aquatic haven.

 Macmasters Apistogrammas exhibit intriguing breeding behaviour as substrate spawners, typically choosing cavities and crevices within the aquarium decor as their preferred nesting sites.
 However, in well-planted tanks adorned with floating vegetation, these remarkable Apistos may defy expectations and opt for communal spawning, with some resilient fry seeking refuge amidst the verdant foliage.
 A single spawning event can yield anywhere from 60 to 120 eggs, a testament to the prolific nature of these captivating fish.